Henry Brand, 2nd Viscount Hampden

 Henry Robert Brand, 2nd Viscount Hampden, GCMG (2 May 1841 – 22 November 1906) was Governor of New South Wales from 1895 to 1899.

 Background

-Hampden was the son of Henry Brand, 1st Viscount Hampden.
+Hampden was born in Devonport on 2 May 1841, the son of Henry Brand, 1st Viscount Hampden.
 He succeeded his father as second Viscount and twenty-fourth Baron Dacre on 14 March 1892.

 Career

 Hampden was Member of Parliament (MP) for Hertfordshire 1868–1873 and for Stroud 1880–1886.
 He stood unsuccessfully as the Liberal Unionist candidate for Cardiff in 1886.

 He arrived in Sydney, Australia on 21 November 1895, and served an uneventful term as Governor of New South Wales.
 He resigned his post before the conclusion of his intended term effective from 1 March 1899, citing private interests.
 He left Sydney by train on 5 March 1899, joining the steamer Oruba in Melbourne the following day.
 He was the penultimate Governor of New South Wales before the Federation of Australia.

 Family

 Lord Hampden married, firstly, on 21 January 1864 Victoria Alexandrina Leopoldine Van de Weyer, daughter of the Belgian ambassador Sylvain Van de Weyer, but she died the following year on 20 July 1865.
 Lord Hampden married, secondly, Susan Henrietta Cavendish (1846–1909), daughter of Lord George Cavendish and Louisa Lascelles, on 14 April 1868.
 They had the following children: